Houssam El Kord

 Houssam El Kord (also spelled El-Kord, born 24 February 1993) is a Moroccan fencer.
 His sister Camélia El Kord is also a fencer who has represented Morocco at international level.
 He currently lives in France and also serves as a freelance chiropodist in Paris.

 Career

-He obtained his bachelor's degree in life sciences from the Pierre and Marie Curie University in 2013.
-He was influenced by his elder sister Camélia El Kord to take up turn sport of fencing.
+El Kord obtained his bachelor's degree in life sciences from the Pierre and Marie Curie University in 2013.
+He was influenced by his elder sister Camélia El Kord to take up the sport of fencing.

 He claimed a gold medal in the men's individual épée at the 2019 African Games.
 He represented Morocco at the 2020 Summer Olympics which also marked his debut appearance at the Olympics.
 During the 2020 Summer Olympics, he competed in the men's épée event.